pgorod/pgorod.github.io/_posts/2017-05-05-Concepts-Accounts-Contacts.md

 ### Setting up Security ###

 Although it's a different topic, if you're interested in modelling groups, subgroups and people, you will probably want to consider the different accesses you will be letting each group of users have.
-So a recommended reading is this: (A Typical Hierarchy Setup)[https://www.sugaroutfitters.com/docs/securitysuite/example-of-a-typical-setup]
+So a recommended reading is this: <a href="https://www.sugaroutfitters.com/docs/securitysuite/example-of-a-typical-setup" target="_blank">A Typical Hierarchy Setup</a>.